saycel/towers-of-power/README.md

 ## Week 3
++ SayCel Update
++ Tower Installation Procedures
++ Discuss Built to Last
++ Politics of Telecommunications
 ### Radio Waves, SDR, Wifi and Politics
 + Basic Radio Wave propagation, modulation
 + SDRs- what equipment is available?
 + Long Distance Wifi Backhaul
-+ Politics of Telecommunications
 + RTL-SDR - Demo RTL-SDR in class.
 We will use the RTL-SDR to see phone calls we make with an our open source cellular system.
-+ Twilio - Overview of how to use Twilio to make phone based projects.

 #### Homework:
 1. Start thinking about your final project - Research a community that needs communications technology or think about an innovative application of the GSM spectrum and how it can be used in rural development work.
 Write a blog post about it.